πŸ”‘ Key Takeaway: Every good algorithm must be correct, finite, unambiguous, and efficient.

 Properties of a Good Algorithm

-Computer scientists (and textbooks) agree that a well-defined algorithm must satisfy the following five important properties:
+Computer scientists agree that a well-defined algorithm must satisfy these five important properties:

 Some authors also add: